Last updated on August 26th, 2025 at 04:22 am

 Why retire in a state where you will pay state income tax on retirement income?
-Move to a tax-friendly state where you can afford to live for less and the state does not become your financial partner.
-When you withdraw that 401k or traditional Internal Revenue Service money you have been saving for years, most states will take a bite.
+Move to a tax-friendly state where you can afford to live for less, and the state does not become your financial partner.
+When you withdraw that 401 (k) or traditional Internal Revenue Service money you have been saving for years, most states will take a bite.

-It’s enough that the IRS owns part of your retirement portfolio and will tax Social Security benefits, why give more to your current state?
+It’s enough that the IRS owns part of your retirement portfolio and will tax Social Security benefits; why give more to your current state?

 Take a deep dive into lots of taxes

 This article takes a deep dive into taxes of all kinds.
 The focus of the article is to retire in a state that won’t tax retirement income.
-There are other forms of taxes that can actually when added together become more important than state income tax alone.
+There are other forms of taxes that can actually, when added together, become more important than state income tax alone.

 State X may have increased their tax on gasoline since this data was gathered and State Y will probably do the same.
 If you need the exact number, do a web search for the latest number.